 This paper studies institutional divergence among two types of transition economies: (1) the former socialist economies of Central and Eastern Europe, which have gradually been converging to European levels of institutional quality, and (2) the countries of the Former Soviet Union, which have, on average, made much less progress with institutional reform.
 We aim to explain these differences in the speed of institutional reform, which we measure as improvements in four Worldwide Governance Indicators: government effectiveness, regulatory quality, rule of law (including property

 rights), and control of corruption.
 We find that the most robust factors explaining institutional divergence are cultural/religious roots (Huntington’s definition of "civilization"), the number of years under a socialist regime, and the presence of natural resource rents.
 Less significant factors are imperial history (whether a country used to be a member of the Russian empire) and the prospect of EU membership (as proxied by the distance to Brussels in order to avoid endogeneity problems).
 An interesting finding is that, when political institutions are controlled for, the impact of natural resources is no longer significant.
 This suggests that the influence of natural resource rents on institutional quality operates through their impact on political institutions.

 - December 2015, preliminary draft

 Reforming economic institutions in transition economies: what determines the speed of reform?
-(Embargo until 01 January 2020)
+(Embargo up to and including 1 January 2020)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.